 Immediate purchases of material, supplies, equipment, and/or services may be made when an urgent circumstance exists, and procurement should not be delayed by use of normal competitive and financial procedures.
 Urgent purchases shall be authorized by the General Manager or designee.
-Urgent purchases shall be followed, as soon as practical, with submission of a confirming requisition that includes a written justification for the purchase having been made outside normal procedures, and the Board will be notified as soon as practicable for purchases exceeding \$25,000.
+Urgent purchases shall be followed, as soon as practical, with submission of a confirming requisition that includes a written justification for the purchase having been made outside normal procedures, and the Board will be notified in the next scheduled Regular/Special Board Meeting for purchases exceeding \$25,000.
 Lack of planning does not constitute justification for an urgent purchase.